 In 1896, eight advertising men in New York began meeting for lunch on a regular basis.1 Calling themselves the Sphinx Club, the group grew to the point where they began to hold larger meetings, as reflected by the menu shown below from their midsummer dinner at the Oriental Hotel on Coney Island in August 1902.
 Looking at this menu, you can almost envision the men arriving from the city on a hot afternoon, relaxing on the veranda with a glass of lemonade before dinner, enjoying the sea breeze while chatting with colleagues about some of the recently-introduced products like King Gillette’s safety razor and Kodak’s Brownie, the first camera for amateurs.
 All that would be needed to complete this idyllic scene is a group out on the lawn singing “In the Good Old Summertime,” the popular new song from Tin Pan Alley.

-Examining the small cartoons arranged around the bill of fare, one in particular reflects a current event.
-Situated next to the Porterhouse steak, the safe with the inscription “Beef Trust” may be a reference to the high price of beef at the time.2 In fact, the National Retail Butcher’s and Meat Dealers’ Association was meeting in New York that week, proposing to loosen the grip of the beef monopoly by having the tariffs removed on meat and other food products.
+It appears that at least one of the small cartoons reflects a current event.
+Situated next to the Porterhouse steak, the safe with the inscription “Beef Trust” may refer to the high price of beef at the time.2 In fact, the National Retail Butcher’s and Meat Dealers’ Association was meeting in New York that week, proposing to loosen the grip of the beef monopoly by having the tariffs removed on meat and other food products.

-Apparently having designed the menu for the event themselves, some of the small vignettes seem to be based on inside jokes, making them hard to decipher.
-Still, a few questions come to mind, challenging our nostalgic view of the past.
+Some of the small vignettes seem to be based on inside jokes, making them hard to decipher.
 For example, what is going on between the man and woman shown by the little neck clams?

 The tipsy men hugging a bottle are easier to understand, being reminiscent of the heavy-drinking executives in the television series.3